 - Cut stalks to about an inch from the ground after flowering if you need to stimulate new growth.

 Harvesting and saving chives from your garden is almost as easy as growing them.
-Unless you’re saving them for their pretty display, harvest and keep garden chives by doing the following:
+Unless you’re saving them for their pretty display, harvest and dry chives by doing the following:

 - Harvest by cutting leaves after plants are at least 6 inches tall.
 (Don’t shear off entire plant however; harvest in batches.)